re:vision logo

 What does consortium membership mean?

-Teams that submit a valid replication are invited to join the re:vision consortium and will be authors on the final paper.
+Teams that submit a valid replication are invited to join the re:vision consortium and will be given the chance to be authors on the final paper.
 They will also have a chance to win one of the prizes.

 Can multiple people replicate the same study?

 Yes, we allow up to 2 replication attempts of the same study.
 So sign up quickly if you have a specific study in mind that you would like to replicate.
-If you sign up for a study we will reserve it for you for 2 weeks so you have time to write your proposal.
+If you sign up for a study, we will reserve it for you for 4 weeks so you have time to write your proposal.

 Do I have to do the replication alone?

 We allow 1-3 researchers to conduct a replication together.
-All team members will be part of the final paper if the team submits a valid replication to the board.
+All team members will be given the chance to be part of the final paper if the team submits a valid replication to the board.
 Additionally, you can contact the original authors of the paper to ask for help with specific methods or code.

 What if I need metadata to replicate a study that is not part of the LAION-fMRI dataset?